 A stillbirth is when a baby is born dead at 24 weeks or later.
 So, if a baby dies before 24 completed weeks, it’s known as a miscarriage.
 The first question expectant parents ask following a miscarriage is, Why?
-Was it something they did or did not do?
+Was it something they did or didn’t do?
 Could they have taken measures to prevent the loss from happening?
 What are the reasons for a miscarriage?
 First things first — know that you are not alone.

 1. Chromosomal Abnormalities

 Chromosomal abnormalities are the number one reason women miscarry.
 The abnormality can lie with the sperm, the egg or both and usually occurs during embryo formation.
 Though there are certainly chromosomal abnormalities that are compatible with life, such as trisomy 21, there are countless others that are not.
 The most common type of abnormality that is not compatible with life is Down syndrome.
 When abnormalities occur, development simply stops.

-Though any woman of childbearing age can experience a miscarriage because of an abnormality, research suggests that women who are older than 35 years of age tend to be the most commonly affected group.
+Though any woman of childbearing age can experience a miscarriage because of an abnormality, research suggests women who are older than 35 years of age tend to be the most commonly affected group.
 This is because her eggs are older.
-According to Parents.com, a woman’s risk for miscarriage doubles from 15 to 20 percent to 30 to 40 percent as she approaches 40.
-Unfortunately, there is nothing one can do to prevent a miscarriage due to chromosomal abnormalities.
+According to Parents, a woman’s risk for miscarriage doubles from 15% to 20% to 30% to 40% as she approaches 40.
+Unfortunately, there’s nothing one can do to prevent a miscarriage due to chromosomal abnormalities.

 Women with diabetes need to take extra precautions when controlling their sugar levels after becoming pregnant.
 Uncontrolled diabetes in the first trimester of pregnancy can lead to increased rates of miscarriage.
-If miscarriage does not occur, there is a strong likelihood that the baby will be born with major birth defects.
+If miscarriage doesn’t occur, there’s a strong likelihood the baby will be born with major birth defects.